Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Basic properties

 \end{proposition}

-\begin{proof} The first statement \eqref{eq:three_point1} simply follows from expanding the quadratic terms and using independence of $U,V,W$.
-The second \eqref{eq:three_point2} follows from the first statement by noting that if $\E[V] = \E[W]$, then the last term on the right-hand side in \eqref{eq:three_point1} is zero, and if $U,V$ are i.i.d., then the first term is $\E\|U\|_2^2$. \end{proof}
+\begin{proof} The first statement \eqref{eq:three_point1} just follows from expanding the quadratic terms and using the independence of $U,V,W$.
+The second statement \eqref{eq:three_point2} follows from the first by noting that if $U,V$ are i.i.d.\ and $\E[U] = \E[W]$ then $\E[V] = \E[W]$, thus the first term on the right-hand side in \eqref{eq:three_point1} is $\E\|U\|_2^2$, and the last term is zero. \end{proof}

 The statements in Proposition \ref{prop:three_point} are the result of somewhat trivial algebraic manipulations.
 Nonetheless, they are useful observations: to recap, the second display \eqref{eq:three_point2} says that given a random vector $U$, if we can generate another random vector $W$ that is independent of $U$ and shares the same mean (importantly, we do \emph{not} require it to be i.i.d.), then we can unbiasedly estimate the predicion error (or risk) of $g$ applied to $U$.